Liskeard and Looe Railway: A proposed new branch from St Germans to Looe

 This new line became a firm proposal in 1936, authorised under the Great Western Railway (Additional Powers) Act in that year.
 The line would have traversed difficult topography, and it would have included three tunnels, including a Seaton Tunnel at 2,288 yd, and a Looe Tunnel at 700 yd; there was to be a new high level station on the east side of Looe town.
 The line was to be operated by the new streamlined diesel railcars, giving a 35-minute journey for the 16 miles to Plymouth.
 A halt was envisaged at Millendreath; from it a carriage road led steeply uphill to the proposed site of a large luxury hotel designed by Lutyens.
 The intention was for it to become a major leisure resort, and to that end a golf links, designed by Franks, Harris Bros Ltd, was completed in 1938; remnants of the course are still visible, although on private property.
 Some preparatory work was carried out on the first 4 mi between Looe and Keveral in 1937, but the Second World War delayed the construction of both the line and the hotel, and with nationalisation after the war the plans were never carried out.
 The junction would have been at Trerule, on the Cornish main line.
 The signal box there was enlarged in preparation, although only six levers were in use.

+Route

+The railway is measured from a zero milepost adjacent to Looe Bridge, between the railway station and the Looe Harbour Commissioners' sidings at Buller Quay.
+For most of its distance it follows the valley of the East Looe River more or less northwards.

+The signal box at Looe was at the station 15 ch from the zero milepost.
+The line then continues through Sandplace at 2 mi 28 ch, Causeland at 3 mi 58 ch, and St Keyne at 5 mi 3 ch.
+The physical junction at Coombe is at 6 mi 50 ch from Looe but is measured as 6 mi 74 ch for trains towards Liskeard to allow for the additional 12 chains to and 12 chains from Coombe Junction Halt where the trains reversed.
+The halt is at 6 mi 62 ch.
+The northern extent line at Moorswater after the Caradon line closed is at 7 mi 23 ch.
+The private siding for the china clay company at Moorswater starts at 7 mi 19 ch.

+The branch line platform buffer stop at Liskeard railway station is at 8 mi 67 ch.